-Given the explosion of ESCRT-biology, many researchers are new to the field and will benefit from this meeting’s speakers, who comprise some of the leading active researchers who have been part of the wealth of exciting new discoveries in ESCRT research in recent years.
+Given the explosion of ESCRT-biology, many researchers are new to the field and benefited from this meeting’s speakers, who comprised some of the leading active researchers who have been part of the wealth of exciting new discoveries in ESCRT research in recent years.

 - ESCRTs in cell division – cytokinesis and nuclear envelope remodelling

 - Membrane Trafficking